Layerthorpe

-Layerthorpe is a village in the unitary authority area of the City of York, North Yorkshire, England.
+Layerthorpe is a part of the city of York in, North Yorkshire, England.
 It is outside the city walls of York.

 The road through Layerthorpe from the bridge over the River Foss to Heworth is also shares the same name.

 Origin of the name

 York historian Francis Drake suggested in his Eboracum (1736) that the first part of the name referred to a resting-place (or "lair") used by deer on the edge of the Forest of Galtres.
 The second part ("thorpe") is a placename suffix used within the Danelaw for small settlements adjacent to larger ones.
-The earliest known reference (in a charter of 1184–9) calls the village "Leirthorp".
+The earliest known reference (in a charter of 1184–9) calls the area (then a village) "Leirthorp".